-At the direction of the Dean of Students, SFJC, or other judicial body, a student may be assigned to study hall for academic or behavioral reason.
+At the direction of the Head of Upper School or the Dean of Students, a student may be assigned to study hall for academic or behavioral reason.
 All students, if not otherwise assigned or if their grades fall below a C-, may be placed in study hall.